 External phantom power

 You can use the Deity D3 Pro with phantom power.
 Check out the optional D-XLR adapter, I mention it later in this article.
-Click hereOpens in a new tab. to skip ahead.
+Click here to skip ahead.

 How to calibrate the D3 Pro